Clinical Psychology Internship

 Accredited by the American Psychological Association (APA) since 1986, the internship is primarily focused on ensuring you attain competency in all APA profession-wide domains (research; ethical and legal standards; individual and cultural diversity; professional values, attitudes and behaviors; communication and interpersonal skills; assessment; intervention; supervision; consultation and interprofessional/interdisciplinary skills).
 Like most APA clinical psychology internships, all your experiences in this Geisinger internship have been developed with this aim in mind.

-The Clinical Psychology Internship offers intensive training in four specific areas/tracks of clinical psychology:
+To better meet your interests and provide a fulfilling experience, the Clinical Psychology Internship offers intensive training in three specific areas of clinical psychology:

 - Adult clinical and health psychology

 - Clinical neuropsychology (Note: We are not recruiting for our clinical neuropsychology track for the foreseeable future.)

 Find specific details on these tracks and associated clinical rotations on our program overview page.

 Our faculty prioritize patient care and clinical supervision above all, but are also committed to continuous quality improvement, program development and evaluation, and clinical research.
 As an intern, you are encouraged to participate in a clinically focused project aimed at enhancing the delivery of patient care.
 Examples of current projects can be found on the pages for each clinical track.

 Click here to learn more about trainee admission, support and outcome data (in accordance w/ APA Regulation C-27 I).

 Geisinger’s leaders and faculty are committed to creating and maintaining an environment that is inclusive, respectful of and sensitive to individual and cultural differences.
 This is true for our patients, colleagues, staff and students.